Tech Specification

 • Unpause: Resume A7A5 token transfers

-• Blacklist: Freeze A7A5 tokens on a specific wallet address
+• addBlacklist: Freeze A7A5 tokens on a specific wallet address

-• RemoveBlacklist: Unfreeze A7A5 tokens on a specific wallet address
+• removeBlacklist: Unfreeze A7A5 tokens on a specific wallet address

-• BurnBlackFunds: Burn frozen A7A5 tokens
+• destroyBlackFunds: Burn frozen A7A5 tokens on a specific wallet address

-• SetParams: Set fees for A7A5 token transfers
+• updateBasisPointsRate: Set fees for A7A5 token transfers

 • Roles: